Landis Portraits: Jodi Gregory

 Someone once said that you enter a new world every time you open a book.
 In an important sense, Jodi has found the best of two worlds at Landis: the world of nature – and the world of books.
 She invites you to share them both with her.

-The Landis Book Store is opening during the annual Spring and Fall Plant Sales (10 AM – 4 PM) and on the second Saturday of June, July, and August (10 AM – 2 PM).
+The Landis Book Store is opened during the annual Spring and Fall Plant Sales (10 AM – 4 PM) and on the second Saturday of June, July, and August (10 AM – 2 PM).

 Spring 2025